ractoon/acf-section-styles/README.md

 ### Installation

-1. Copy the `acf-section_styles` folder into your `wp-content/plugins` folder
+1. Copy the plugin folder into your `wp-content/plugins` folder
-2. Activate the acf-section_styles plugin via the plugins admin page
+2. Activate the plugin via the plugins admin page
 3. Create a new field via ACF and select the Section Styles type
 4. Please refer to the description for more info regarding the field type settings